cochrane/AsciidocEdit/README.md

 of sandbox and permission issues.
 If I can't solve this one, I will eliminate this menu item.

+- "File > MoveTo" has not been implemented yet

 Planned features
 ===============

+- Multiple windows

+- epub3 export

+I welcome suggestions

 Distribution
 ============